 The Digital Literacy lessons provide an opportunity to consolidate pupils’ key digital skills across all subjects.
 As curriculum ICT lessons are required to focus more on Computing, our pupils still need a chance to develop the key digital skills they need to take for granted in order to succeed in later years.
 This is increasingly important as the College moves towards greater email communication with pupils and more teaching and learning taking place within the online platform.
 Pupils tackle a wide range of creative projects that involve selecting, using, and combining multiple applications again within real life practical scenarios solving problems they will find in their school career or workplace.

-Finally, the new Project Based Learning lessons are intended to provide pupils with the opportunity to develop key academic skills through the creation of a presentation on a topic of interest.
-Pupils will explore the key skills involved in refining their area of focus, effective research and effective presentation prior to sharing with peers, teachers and parents at specially-organised events.
-As well as creating individual presentations, the pupils will also work in teams and explore what skills are needed to collaborate effectively.
+The Project Based Learning lessons provide pupils with the opportunity to develop key academic skills through the creation of a presentation on a topic of interest.
+Pupils explore the key skills involved in refining their area of focus, effective research and effective presentation prior to sharing with peers, teachers and parents at specially-organised events.
+As well as creating individual presentations, the pupils also work in teams and explore what skills are needed to collaborate effectively.

-Assistant Head, Academic Studies Mr Paul Jones says: “we are very excited by the curriculum opportunities presented by the changes to our timetable.
-As well as providing additional lessons for Year 13 pupils, the opportunities available to enhance our Lower School curriculum are enormous.
-Hopefully, this will mean that our pupils have all the skills they need in order to succeed at GCSE at beyond.”
+Assistant Head, Academic Mr Paul Jones says: “the new timetable provided us with exciting new curriculum opportunities.
+As well as providing additional lessons for Year 13 pupils, the opportunities available to enhance our Lower School curriculum were enormous.
+This will mean that our pupils have all the skills they need in order to succeed at GCSE at beyond.”